danielrbradley/presentations/slides/build-yourself-a-google.md

 ---

-Let's focus on commonalities that make search possible

-All this material revolves around the Apache Lucene library.
+### How does search work?

 ![Lucene](https://lucene.apache.org/images/lucene_logo_green_300.png)

+' Commonalities that make search possible
+' Can be done with open source - Lucene

 ***